 - The length of your ad copy

-- Including exclamation marks or questions
+- Exclamation marks or question marks

 - Adding emojis to your ad copy

-- A/B test limited time offers or various prizes
+- Limited-time offers or various prizes

 - Experiment with odd and even numbers when sharing list posts